Prostate Cancer Treatment in NYC

 Schedule an Appointment for Prostate Cancer Treatment Today

 Treatment is done entirely on a case-by-case basis.
 Consult with Dr. Valenzuela after you’re diagnosed to discuss what the best option may be.
 Prostate cancer can be easily treatable if detected early and avoided altogether if the right precautions are taken.
 Visit cancer.org for specific information on prostate cancer prevention or treatment.
-If you have any questions regarding prostate cancer, consult Dr. Valenzuela by calling our office at (212) 781-9696 or request an appointment through our secure form.
+If you have any questions regarding prostate cancer, consult Dr. Valenzuela by calling (212) 781-9696 or request an appointment through our secure form to schedule your consultation at our urology clinic in NYC.